 - First-in-category progesterone delivery for pregnancy maintenance including the prevention of preterm birth (DARE-PTB1) and for luteal phase support as part of an IVF regimen (DARE-FRT1). - IVR designed to release bio-identical progesterone over 14 days. - Alternative to daily IM injections or vaginal gel.
 There are currently no FDA approved products marketed in the U.S. that do not require daily dosing of progesterone.

 Pre-clinical

-DARE 204/214^
+DARE 204/214[^]

-6 & 12-Month Injectable Contraception Phase 1 Study Preparation predictable return to fertility.
-There are currently no FDA approved injectable contraceptives available indicated for 6-12 months protection.
+6 & 12-Month Injectable Contraception Phase 1 Study Preparation

-Novel 6 & 12-month injectable formulations of etonogestrel being developed as a longer-acting, reversible method of contraception with a more
+Novel 6 & 12-month injectable formulations of etonogestrel being developed as a longer-acting, reversible method of contraception with a more predictable return to fertility.